htruong/ezpi4me/README.md

 Tested platforms
 --

 This pipeline has been tested to work on a Dell Chromebook 7310.
+That's all I have.

 It should work with many other Chromebooks and Thinkpads, but have not been verified.
 If you succeeded cleaning your ME with this method, please send me an email.